 Refuse to mediate:You will get nowhere fast if you take the position that you will not attempt to work out at least some of your problems with the help of a mediator.
 If you immediately decide that you want litigation and a full-blown divorce trial, you are going to see your stress levels rise and your legal bills pile up quickly.
 Trying to work with your soon to be ex-spouse and a trained mediator will at least help pave the road to a more peaceful divorce process.

 The decisions you make in divorce can make the process easier or more difficult.
 Divorce doesn’t have to be difficult.
 Need help making the right choices?
 If you in the middle of your own apocalyptic divorce, let our attorneys guide you on your clear path forward.
-Please contact us to schedule your free confidential consultation.
+Please contact us to schedule your initial confidential consultation.